Policy & Research/Policy Brief/News/Immigration/TPS

 Congress established TPS as part of the Immigration Act of 1990 to provide temporary reprieve from deportation and work authorization to certain immigrants who are unable to return to their home countries because of war, natural disaster, or other extraordinary circumstances.

-According to the Department of Homeland Security (DHS), nearly 700,000 TPS holders from 16 countries live in the U.S. today.
+According to the Department of Homeland Security (DHS), more than one million TPS holders from 16 countries live in the U.S. today.
 With recent TPS designations and redesignations, however, the number of individuals eligible for TPS, those who have not formally applied or been approved, is significantly higher.

 • ongoing armed conflict